TravisWheelerLab/DIPLOMAT/docs/source/_templates/api-template.rst

 A list of the ``FramePass`` plugins included by default with DIPLOMAT.
-Some :class:`~diplomat.processing.Predictor` plugins use frame passes to perform pose prediction, including the :plugin:`~diplomat.predictors.FramePassEngine` and :plugin:`~diplomat.predictors.SegmentedFramePassEngine` based predictors.
+Some :class:`~diplomat.processing.Predictor` plugins use frame passes to perform pose prediction, including the :plugin:`~diplomat.predictors.SegmentedFramePassEngine` and :plugin:`~diplomat.predictors.SupervisedSegmentedFramePassEngine` based predictors.

 .. toctree::
     :hidden: